Internet Explorer 5: Bundled software

 IE5 for Windows came with Windows Media Player 6.0 (with new Real Audio codecs), NetMeeting 2.11, Chat 2.5 and FrontPage Express 2.0.
 Other optional installs included Offline Browsing Pack, Internet Explorer Core Web Fonts, and Visual Basic Scripting (VBScript) support.
 Internet Explorer versions 5.0 and 5.5 are no longer available from Microsoft.

 System and hardware requirements

 Adoption capability overview

-IE 5.01 SP2 was the last version to support Windows 3.1x and Windows NT 3.51.
-Support was dropped after that, as well as HP-UX, Solaris, the classic Mac OS, and Mac OS X. IE 5.5 SP2 was the last version to support Windows 95 and Windows NT 4.0 SP3—SP6.
-IE5 was not developed for 68k Macs, support for which had been dropped in Internet Explorer 4.5.
+IE 5.01 SP2 is the last version to run on Windows 3.1 and Windows NT 3.51.
+Support was dropped after that, as well as HP-UX, Solaris, the classic Mac OS, and Mac OS X. IE 5.5 SP2 is the last version to run on Windows 95 and Windows NT 4.0 SP3 through SP6.
+It was not developed for 68k Macs, support for which had been dropped in Internet Explorer 4.5.